rcskin/rcskin/README.md

 ---

 ### ⚡ Fun Fact
 Before diving into tech, I was a teacher of Science, Psychology, and Mathematics.
-I even coordinated the **Duke of Edinburgh program**, ran a **Musical Theatre Club**, and served as **Turing House Leader**—a true multitasker at heart!
+I also coordinated the **Duke of Edinburgh program**, ran a **Musical Theatre Club**, and served as **Turing House Leader**—a true multitasker at heart!

 <!--